Norman Manley International Airport: Back to civilian use

 The significant growth in the aviation sector led to the establishment of the Civil Aviation Department (CAD) in 1947.
 One year later, in 1948, the Kingston Air Traffic Control Centre (KATCC) was established.
-In the same year, Palisadoes Airport (now Norman Manley International) and Montego Bay Airport (now Sangster International) were established.
+In the same year, Palisadoes Airport (now Norman Manley International) and Montego Bay Airport (now Sangster International Airport) were established.

 The airport was featured in the first James Bond film, Dr. No (1962).

 From October 1968, it was the hub for Jamaica's flag carrier, Air Jamaica, until that airline ceased operations during 2015.